 Future Chairs – the succession solution for school boards

-Future Chairs is a free recruitment service, brought to you by Inspiring Governance and the National Governance Association, designed to help governing boards find volunteers with the right skills and willingness to take on the role in the near future.
+Future Chairs is a free recruitment service, brought to you by Inspiring Governance and the National Governance Association (NGA), designed to help governing boards find volunteers with the right skills and willingness to take on the role in the near future.
 The service connects boards that expect to have a requirement for a chair, vice-chair or committee chair within 12 to 18 months with appropriately experienced and skilled individuals who have the potential to lead a school governing board or committee.
 These individuals are not new to chairing or senior and strategic roles but may be new to education.

 Good succession planning is about thinking ahead to the future needs of your governing board to ensure it has the right mix of skills and experience, as well as someone to lead it, rather than waiting for a vacancy to arise.
 If the chair or vice-chair of the governing board or a committee chair is considering moving to another school or stepping away from governance, then there should be a plan in place to ensure a smooth transition of leadership.
 An important part of succession planning is developing future leaders by nurturing talent, sharing responsibility and undertaking training.
 Where boards have a gap in their succession plan but they do not already have a suitable skilled individual on the board, they should not hesitate to recruit externally to fill.
-This might be particularly appropriate where the school is engaged in a period of transformation, such as expanding, forming a federation or joining a MAT.
+This might be particularly appropriate where the school is engaged in a period of transformation, such as expanding, forming a federation or joining a multi academy trust (MAT).

 How the service works in our priority areas

-- Utilising the technology behind Inspiring Governance, we identify and handpick volunteers based on their senior level experience, capacity and skills that will drive school improvement
+Utilising the technology behind Inspiring Governance, we identify and handpick volunteers based on their senior level experience, capacity and skills that will drive school improvement

-- We conduct a screening interview with volunteers and ensure they understand the expectations of the role
+We conduct a screening interview with volunteers and ensure they understand the expectations of the role

-- We recommend suitable volunteers based on your location and requirements, along with their preferences
+We recommend suitable volunteers based on your location and requirements, along with their preferences

-- You conduct an interview with the volunteer, and follow your normal recruitment process should the interview be successful
+You conduct an interview with the volunteer, and follow your normal recruitment process should the interview be successful

-- You appoint the volunteer to your governing board as a governor/ trustee with the view that they will take on a chairing position at an agreed interval
+You appoint the volunteer to your governing board as a governor/ trustee with the view that they will take on a chairing position at an agreed interval

-- We support you and the candidate throughout the appointment process, and after a suitable match is made.
+We support you and the candidate throughout the appointment process, and after a suitable match is made.

-Since the service commenced in March 2017, over 40 people have been appointed as Future Chairs.
+Since the service commenced in March 2017, over 100 people have been appointed as Future Chairs.
 We currently offer a bespoke recruitment service in the following areas: